AlanFoster/Spring-And-Hibernate-App/readme.md

 Please also read the dependencies markdown file when developing too :)

-#####Database#####

-After you have installed maven you will then need to set up your database;
-This application works with MySql by default with a database name of 'employee' - But is configurable by changing jdbc.properties

-The install scripts can be found at

-    /employeeService/src/main/resources/sql/db-schema.sql

-And the rollback script can be found at

-    /employeeService/src/main/resources/sql/rollback.sql

 Hosting the Webservice
 ----------------------

-Running the webservice within jetty using cxf is extremely easy.
+Running the webservice within jetty is extremely easy.

 Open up a command terminal from the root directory and execute the following commands

     cd hostedWebservice
     mvn jetty:run

-You should see the following appear
+You should eventually see the following appear

 	[INFO] Started Jetty Server
 	[INFO] Starting scanner at interval of 1 seconds.